syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 ### Login into container registry

 On each of the VM instances, we need to login into the registry to access the Syntho docker images.
-Please request your credentials with the Syntho Support.
+Please request your credentials with the Syntho Support Team.
 Once the credentials have been received, the following command can be used in each VM instance to login into the registry:

 ```[sh]
 docker login <registry> -u <username>
 ```

-The registry, username and password will be provided by the Syntho Support.
+The registry, username and password will be provided by the Syntho Support Team.

 ## Deployment using Ray cluster manager (Option 1)